The Highpointers Foundation

 - Assists in the care and maintenance of highpoints

-- Supports public and private efforts to maintain the integrity of and access to state highpoints
+- Supports public and private efforts to maintain the integrity of and safe access to state highpoints

 - 50 states – Bench Project